This document is also available in .pdf format

 Please ask permission before reproducting this work

-Big Trefoil (Lotus uliginosus, also known as L. pedunculatus) is an excellent legume for poorer soils.
+Big trefoil (Lotus uliginosus, also known as L. pedunculatus, L. major, or bigleaf trefoil) is an excellent legume for poorer soils.
 It thrives in soils that are high in acidity, high in aluminum content, or are waterlogged.
-Big Trefoil is commonly used for hay, forage, conservation plantings, or wildlife habitat.
+Big trefoil is commonly used for hay, forage, conservation plantings, or wildlife habitat.
 Less commonly, it may also be used for honey production and land reclamation.

-Big Trefoil is well adapted to grow in poor soils.
-Lotus can withstand (and thrive) on soils that:
+Big trefoil can withstand (and thrive) on soils that:

 Here in the Willamette Valley of Oregon, much of our soil is heavy clay with high aluminum which creates a toxicity for many crop plants.
 This coupled with a high rain fall creates an acidic, high aluminum, and wet clay soil--a perfect location for growing this crop.

 Standard seeding is in the Fall or Spring.
-Seeding rates are usually 2-3 pounds per acre, but increasing this amount leads to a larger stand so it is not unusual for producers to plant up to 5 pounds per acre.
+Seeding rates are commonly stated as 2-5 pounds per acre, but I recommend 10 pounds per acre of coated seed.

-Big Trefoil is often planted with companion grasses when it is used for pasture or forage.
-Rates are usually about 2-5 pounds of Trefoil for every 5-15 pounds of grass seed depending upon the species.
+Big trefoil is often planted with companion grasses when it is used for pasture or forage.
+Rates are usually in the ratio of 1:2, meaning 1 pound of trefoil for every two pounds of companion.
+For example, 10 lbs. trefoil would mix with 20 lbs. grass in the mix.

-Big trefoil (Lotus uliginosus) is closely related to birdsfoot trefoil (Lotus corniculatus), but it is less well known.
+Big trefoil (Lotus uliginosus) is closely related to birdsfoot trefoil (Lotus corniculatus), but is less well known.
 Both are trefoils and share the same general plant morphology and growth patterns.
 Both are non-bloating legumes and can be used in similar ways.
+Birdsfoot is the more “well known” trefoil in the U.S. and many people when talking of trefoil don’t know there’s more than one species or confuse the two together.

 The table below details the differences between these species: